Silwing/tunneller/README.md

 Requires enhanced getopt.

 Todo
 -----
-- Add possibility to add local interface as well as local port
+- Add local interface as well as local port
+- Close all running tunnels at once